We’re looking at the Fiat 124 at 50. Or are we?

 1964 saw the Russian town of Stavropol-on-Volga being renamed Tolyatti, after Palmiro Togliatti, head of the Italian Communist Party, who had died that year.
 In Italy his was by no means the insignificant position it would have been in most other Western countries.
 With 25% of the national vote, the party was a real force and trade with comrades in the Soviet Union was encouraged.
 Togliatti had been involved in the first phase of a long period of negotiation between Fiat S.p.A. and the Soviet Union to build a car factory in Russia.
 The agreement was finally signed in 1966 and this is, inevitably, linked with the 124’s genesis and fate.

-Our white, family 124, made in 1968, bought second hand one year later, might or might not have been made from notorious ‘Russian Steel’, part of the Togliatti deal, but it rusted like there was no tomorrow, and there was probably very little tomorrow for TMV366F.
+Our white, family 124, made in 1968, bought second hand one year later, might or might not have been made from notorious ‘Russian Steel’, said to have been part of the Togliatti deal, but it rusted like there was no tomorrow, and there was probably very little tomorrow for TMV366F.
 When it was around three years old, the clutch pedal suddenly fell to the floor on me as the cable tore free of its corroded bulkhead hole.
 We finally got rid of it in 1972, at which point rust-fighting was becoming a rearguard action.
 Although still a good looking vehicle if you stood back, mostly thanks to my ongoing work with plastic-padding and touch-in paint, I’d be doubtful it saw the birth of punk, let alone Mrs Thatcher’s election.

 But, in other matters, I still hold it in high regard.
 Although actually the size of an Escort, a car viewed as a small saloon, the 124 always seemed a bit bigger, nearer to a Cortina, possibly because of better design, possibly because it was marketed as such and Italian cars in any category were often physically a bit smaller than their counterparts.
 Unveiled in 1966 and winner of the 1967 European Car Of The Year, it’s obvious that, in concept, it was intended to reflect some of the character of the Alfa Romeo Giulia, but at a Fiat price.
 Though Lampredi’s engine was only in 1.2 litre, 60 bhp, pushrod form for the basic 124, it was willing and had a fine gearbox.
 The rear, coil sprung axle was well-located with trailing arms and a Panhard rod, the all round disc brakes were effective and, in specification and in behaviour, it shamed any standard Escort or Cortina.
 I’d taken driving lessons in a coke bottle Vauxhall Viva HB and the Fiat showed it up for the slovenly thing it was.
 It came, as standard, on Pirelli Cinturatos, a fine looking tyre with an excellent reputation.
 Nevertheless after two scares, a lurid twitch on a wet road and a 180 degree spin in the snow, neither of which could possibly have been down to error on the part of the 17 year old driver, I resolved that a change of brand would be necessary when wear dictated.
 So Goodyear G800s were fitted in due course and the, by then, 19 year old driver seemed to detect an improvement – or just maybe he’d improved his driving.